For all chants a midi file is provided.

 The purpose of these midi files is two-fold.
 In the first place they can be used to check whether the chant is actually the one you are looking for.
 Secondly, they can be used to search for a new chant for a specific circumstance (e.g. a given key).
 In that case one can scroll through the list and listen to which one seems fit for the situation.

-It would have been sufficient (in most cases) to provide for a midi file for each fingerprint.
+It would have been sufficient (in most cases) to provide for one midi file for each fingerprint.

-However, occasionally two chants that are different may have the same fingerprint, so it helps if each occurence has its own midi file.
+However, occasionally two chants (by the same or by a different composer) that are different may have the same fingerprint, so it helps if each occurence has its own midi file.

-Moreover, between chant books there are often subtle differences in ornamentation and harmonisation.
+Moreover, between chant books there are often subtle differences in ornamentation and harmonisation of the same chant.